hockema/aelfric-preface/README.md

-# aelfric-preface
+# Peterborough-Chronicle
-The preface to Ælfric's First Series of Catholic Homilies
+ EVT of the Peterborough Chronicle